ZacharyBournand/crave-finder/README.md

 2. If you Log In, you get access to the "Account" button at the top right corner that gives 3 options:
      - "Reviews": you can look up an individual user's ratings
      - "Change Password": you can change you account's password
      - "Logout": you can log out

+  You also get access to the "User Reviews" button at the top right corner to view a given user's ratings

 3. If you Search for a Restaurant or Food Item in your chosen City, you can Click on a Restaurant that appeared in your search result
      - Now, you can Add a restaurant's Dish to the Database
      - You can also Remove a restaurant's Dish from the Database
-     - And you can Create a Dish Rating that gets stored in the Database
+     - You can Create a Dish Rating that gets stored in the Database
+     - And you can Click on the a Dish's ratings hyperlink to see Each User's Rating of the Dish